DeterminateSystems/bootspec-secureboot/rfc.md

 # RFC: BootSpec

 Created: May 6, 2022 2:16 PM
-Last Edited Time: May 9, 2022 10:04 AM
+Last Edited Time: May 9, 2022 10:05 AM
 Stakeholders: Anonymous
 Type: Technical Spec

 # Summary

+Bootspec is a set of memoized facts about a system’s closure.
+These facts are used as the primary input for bootloader backends like systemd-boot and grub, for creating files in `/boot/loader/entries/` and `grub.cfg`.

-Create a stable, comprehensive, and machine-parsable definition of a NixOS Generation as an intermediate representation (IR) between the NixOS system definition and the bootloader management tools.
+In this proposal we create a stable, comprehensive, and machine-parsable definition of a NixOS Generation as an intermediate representation (IR) between the NixOS system definition and the bootloader management tools.

 # Motivation